Latest updates

 Content additions and improvements

-Guidance on how to securely manage your API token, as part of the guide to set up an IBM Quantum channel
+- Guidance to securely manage your API key, as part of the guide to set up an IBM Quantum channel

 -